martinbean/martinbean.dev/_posts/2013-10-19-freelancing-two-years-on.md

 ---
 I was talking to a friend who is also a web developer, who earlier this year jumped into freelancing.
 He mentioned he was going to write a blog post and asked if I had written about my experiences freelancing.
-I said I hadn’t and he suggested I should as he’d like to read it, so without further ado here it is for one else is interested too!
+I said I hadn’t and he suggested I should as he’d like to read it, so without further ado here it is for any one else who is interested too.

 # Leaving full-time employment
 I had worked as a web developer for various agencies in the region for a few years.